City of Downey, CA

 Staffing

-The DFCC employs a total of 11 dispatchers; 8 full-time, 2 part-time and 1 Supervisor who also assists in the center as needed.
+The DFCC employs a total of 11 dispatchers; 8 full-time, 2 part-time, 1 lead supervisor and 1 Supervisor who also assists in the center as needed.
 The dispatchers work 12 hour shifts with the minimum staffing for each shift being 2 dispatchers.
 Part time employees work a minimum amount of hours per month to both assist with staffing levels and maintain their skills.

 Communications History